American Art-Union: Downfall

 Many members would not buy their subscriptions until the collection had art "worth winning", but the AAU could not pay for the art, some of which was purchased on credit, without the funds from the subscriptions.
 The 1851 distribution, scheduled for December 31, was indefinitely postponed one day before, for this reason.

 One artist, Thomas Whitley, whose work was not accepted by the AAU, expressed his complaints to the New York Herald.
 The editor, James Gordon Bennett, himself a subscriber, accused the management of misuse of funds.
 (Baker:144) In June 1852, a New York court ruled the lottery to be illegal under New York law, and in October, the state's highest court agreed.
 The management responded in a letter to the editor of The New York Times.

 A petition was made to the New York State Assembly to investigate the conduct of the AAU's affairs; a committee was appointed and took testimony for several days in the summer of 1853.
-Its report said "accounts were kept and managed in a loose and unsatisfactory manner".
+Its report said, "accounts were kept and managed in a loose and unsatisfactory manner".
 In addition, a five per cent building fund was considered to have impaired the liquidity of the Union.

-In an open letter to the state Assembly, published in The New York Times, the President of the AAU reported that the management "felt deeply injured...the extensive circulation of engraved copies... of American genius [afforded] the surest means for educating the public taste...thus keeping alive and extending a knowledge of the progress and condition of the arts".
+In an open letter to New York Assembly, published in The New York Times, AAU's president reported that the management "felt deeply injured...the extensive circulation of engraved copies... of American genius [afforded] the surest means for educating the public taste...thus keeping alive and extending a knowledge of the progress and condition of the arts".
 All of the art in their collection was sold at auction on December 15–17, 1852.

-History would support the AAU's choices.
-Many of the paintings are hanging in the Halls of Congress, within the White House, in the Metropolitan Museum of Art, and the Museum of Fine Arts in Boston.
+History supported the AAU's choices.
+Many of the paintings are hanging in the halls of the United States Congress, the White House, the Metropolitan Museum of Art, and the Museum of Fine Arts in Boston.
 (Sperling.)